 If you want to make these vegetarian, try using 2 cups rinsed and drained black beans or pinto beans instead of the ground beef.
-Or, swap in ground lamb for ground beef for a yummy variation.

 - 4 garlic cloves, smashed and peeled